iSaran/robamine/README.md

 # For using Mujoco:
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/lib/nvidia-384
+export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$HOME/.mujoco/mjpro150/bin
 ```

+Notice that the number of nvidia directory maybe different depending on the Nvidia driver that you run.

 Then, activate the environment (you have to activate it each time you want to use it):